All about XAT: A to Z of Xavier Aptitude Test (XAT)

 6. How many times can I take the XAT exam?

-There is no limit on the number of times you can take XAT.
+There is no limit on the number of attempts for XAT.

 7. Is XAT more difficult or easier than CAT?